History of Austria in Timeline

 In 1995, Thomas Muster won the French Open.

-Since 1995, Austria has developed participation in the EU's Common Foreign and Security Policy and joined NATO's Partnership for Peace.
+Since 1995, Austria has developed participation in the EU's Common Foreign and Security Policy.
+Also in 1995, it joined NATO's Partnership for Peace.

-Since 1995, the European Court of Justice may overrule Austrian decisions in all matters defined in the laws of the European Union.
+Since 1995, the European Court of Justice may overrule Austrian decisions in matters defined by the laws of the European Union.

 In 1996, Thomas Muster was ranked number 1 in the ATP ranking.